dannystaple/terraform-provider-azurerm/website/docs/r/key_vault_certificate.html.markdown

 * `password` - (Optional) The password associated with the certificate.

 ~> **NOTE:** A PEM certificate is already base64 encoded.
 To successfully import contents should include a PEM encoded X509 certificate and a private_key in pkcs8 format (use
 `openssl pkcs8 -topk8 -nocrypt -in private_key.pem > private_key_pk8.pem`).
 There should only be linux style \n line endings and the whole block should have the PEM begin/end blocks around the certificate data and the private key data.
+These terminators should be generated when PEM documents are created and look like `-----BEGIN CERTIFICATE-----`,`-----END CERTIFICATE-----` and `-----BEGIN PRIVATE KEY-----`, `-----END PRIVATE KEY-----`.

 ---